iidexic/miss.nvim/README.md

 - Lists all unsaved files in a floating popup window.
 - Save selected files directly from the popup.
+- Reset all changes from selected file from the popup.
 - Open selected files in a new tab.
 - Easy-to-use keybindings.